NetCoreStack/DataTransform/README.md

-### SQL to MongoDb Transform Tool
+### SQL to SQL or SQL to MongoDb Transform Tool

-NetCoreStack DataTransform is a tool for application developers, data analysts and database administrators to transform and collect various data type from different SQL providers to MongoDb database.
+NetCoreStack DataTransform is a tool for application developers, data analysts and database administrators to transform and collect various data type from different SQL providers to SQL or MongoDb database.

 ![](https://github.com/NetCoreStack/DataTransform/blob/master/DataTransform.png)